Burj Khalifa is the most iconic building in Dubai, UAE.

 You must know that visitors can’t stay at Level 148 for as long as they want – there is a time limit of 30 minutes.

-During peak times, the General Admission ticket holders may have to wait for an hour to get into the elevator.
+During peak times, the General Admission ticket holders may have to wait an hour to enter the elevator.

 Skip The Line Burj Khalifa tickets help avoid the crowd and the long lines.